port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/github.md

   - Release

 :::info Default permissions
-You will be prompted to confirm these permissions when first installing the App.
+You will be prompted to confirm the above listed permissions when first installing the App.

 Permissions can be given to selected repositories in your organization, or to all repositories.
 You can reconfigure the app at any time, giving it access to new repositories, or removing access.